 For small $k/\mu$ this bound is less interesting since $B_{x}\to 0$ as $x\to 0$, rather than 1 as our upper bound.
 However, it is pretty tight, as we conjecture by the following matching upper bound in terms of the Bell numbers: \begin{conjecture} For all $k>0$ and $\mu\ge 1$,

 Furthermore, for $0<\mu\le 1$, $ \frac{B(k,\mu)^{1/k}}{\mu} \le B_{k/\mu}^{1/(k/\mu)} $. \end{conjecture} While the upper bound appears true numerically, it can't follow from our moment-generating function bound \cref{eq:exp(kfB)}, since it drops below that for $k/\mu$ bigger than 40.
 The conjectured upper bound is even incomparable with our \Cref{thm}, since it is slightly above $\frac{k/\mu}{\log(1+k/\mu)}$ for very small $k/\mu$.
-In the region $k<2$ and $\mu<1$, the conjectued bound is weaker than \cref{eq:max}~\cite{berend2010improved}, but for all other parameters it is substantially tighter.
+The conjectured bound is weaker than \cref{eq:max} by \cite{berend2010improved} in the region $k<2$ and $\mu<1$, but for all other parameters, it is substantially tighter.